LotsaGeese/my-server/README.md

 | Kiwix | `https://kiwix.hippity.internal` |
 | Portainer (admin) | `https://portainer.hippity.internal` |

-Browsers will show a certificate warning until `hippityCA.pem` is installed as a trusted CA on that device — see below.
+Browsers will show a certificate warning on first visit.
+Click **Advanced > Proceed** (or equivalent in your browser) to continue.
+This is expected and safe — the server uses a self-signed certificate that browsers don't recognise by default.

 ---